-The decision concerning reactivation of the project of Ostrołęka C power plant was assessed negatively by experts within the power industry.
-Below we discuss two reports analysing financial and regulatory environment of this investment.
-They show clearly that the project of building the C bloc of 1,000 MW of capacity is not profitable or reasonable in the context of the electric power system in Poland.
+The decision concerning reactivation of the Ostrołęka C power plant project was assessed negatively by numerous experts within the power industry.
+Below we discuss tree reports analysing financial and regulatory environment of this investment.
+They clearly show that the project of building the ostrołęka C, 1'000 MW, is not profitable or reasonable in the context of the electric power system in Poland.

 The risk analysis related to the Ostrołęka C Power Plant development